You are viewing the documentation for Blueriq 17. Documentation for other versions is available in our documentation directory.

 Steps:

-2. Add the application-scheduler-quartz.properties file in the configuration location.
-This properties file is added in the
+- Add the application-scheduler-quartz.properties file in the configuration location.
+This properties file is added in the when using the installer.
+Otherwise, please create this according to the documentation below.

 spring.config.additional-location